 In such cases, you should contact us via email to arrange authorisation of a refund from VicRoads, which you can then pass on to the purchaser.

 You can request a duty refund in certain circumstances, such as overpayment, sale cancellation, incorrect registration or double payments.

-In such cases, you should contact the SRO via email, referring to "Motor Vehicle Duty Exemption/Refund" in the subject line, to arrange authorisation of a refund from VicRoads.
+In these cases, contact us via email, referring to 'Motor Vehicle Duty Exemption/Refund' in the subject line, to arrange authorisation of a refund from VicRoads.